African bush elephants

 In 2019, IFAW formed Team Lioness – an all-women ranger unit made up of eight Maasai women.
 Based on the border of Tanzania and Kenya, team Lioness protects the iconic animals of the Olgulului/Ololarashi Group Ranch (OOGR) that surrounds Kenya’s Amboseli National Park and is part of the Amboseli Tsavo Kilimanjaro landscape that IFAW has been supporting the community to conserve.
 The Lionesses who are part of a 76 member ranger unit protect elephant populations and other wildlife from poachers and work closely with community members to implement solutions that lessen human-wildlife conflict.

-Our rescue, rehabilitation and release work also allows us to better protect elephants and support wild populations.
-When orphaned calves can’t be reunited with their mothers or herds, our team steps in and provides them with a specialised rehabilitation process that allows them to one day return to the wild.
+Our rescue, rehabilitation, and release work also allows us to better protect elephants and support wild populations.
+When orphaned calves can’t be reunited with their mothers or herds, our team steps in and provides them with a specialized rehabilitation process that allows them to one day return to the wild.
 In Zambia, we partner with Game Rangers International (GRI) to run the Elephant Orphanage Project and give rescued elephants a second chance.
 We also partner with Wild Is Life to support the Zimbabwe Elephant Nursery (ZEN) and help transform Panda Masuie Forest Reserve into a thriving ecosystem.

 How can you help protect elephants?

 Are you as passionate about protecting elephants as we are?
 Find out what you can do to help elephants in Africa from one of our past ambassadors, or take action right now!
-By making a donation to IFAW, you are helping us protect endangered wildlife globally as well as support the local partners we work with.

 Photos and Videos